Yes, Videographics is not a word you’ve heard of…

 Even basic information like: “A couple in their thirties with no children, living in Sydney, coping with financial stress and limited employment opportunities” provides an initial basis for developing an understanding of your audience.

-I have never met a perfect person full stop… We all have at least one issue that keeps working its way to the front of our mind (or that keeps us awake at night), whether its lifestyle related – such as finding the will power to get fit and healthy, or financial – how can I solve paying my bills?
+I have never met a perfect person full stop… We all have at least one issue that keeps working its way to the front of our mind (or that keeps us awake at night), whether its lifestyle related - such as finding the willpower to get fit and healthy, or financial – how can I pay my bills?
 Right down to the mundane – I don’t know what I want for breakfast.

 3. Where does your audience view their visual content?